Are you ready to move to the Netherlands? Our guide to relocation to the Netherlands will help your removal run smoothly.

 DIY relocation versus using a relocation company

 If you’re moving from a non-EU country, you’ll need to declare your items to customs.
-It is possible to apply for an exemption for import duties.
-If you’re moving to the Netherlands to live and work, you should be able to get an exemption but check the full list of conditions here.
-You won’t be able to apply for the exemption yourself; this will instead need to be done by your removals company.
-To apply, you’ll need a signed inventory list, a certificate of registration for the Dutch personal records database and a document such as an employment contract, statement from your employer, work permit, rental contract or mortgage certificate.
+If you’re moving to the Netherlands to live and work, you should be able to get an exemption for import duties, but check the complete list of conditions here (in Dutch).
+If you move with a removals company, they will need to do this for you.
+To apply, you’ll need a signed inventory list, a certificate of registration for the Dutch personal records database, and a document such as an employment contract, statement from your employer, work permit, rental contract, or mortgage certificate.
 If you’d like to import your car, you’ll also need a copy of its registration certificate.

 - Dutch Customs (Douane) – information on what you may and may not bring to the Netherlands